dyle71/hcs-benchmark/README.md

 - gcc (with g++) or clang (witch clang++)
 - git
 - make
-- ninja-build (as an alternative to make)
 - doxygen (with graphviz)
 - [googletest](https://github.com/google/googletest) (as submodule)
+- optional: ninja-build (as an alternative to make)
+- optional: conan (Conan package manger)

 When cloning this project execute the following to clone submodules as well: